monkeyatcomputer/bundoorascouts.org/_pages/about-us/hall-hire.md

 ---
 title: "Scout Hall Hire"
+subTitle: "20 Noorong Ave, Bundoora"
 permalink: /about-us/hall-hire
-description: "Hire our Bundoora Scout Hall"
+description: "Hire our Hall"
 ---

 ## Hire our Bundoora Scout Hall

 Bundoora Scout Hall is available for hire to the public on application.
 Ideally located in the NJ Telfer reserve and a short walk from public transport (route 86 tram), Bundoora Park Farm, Mt Cooper Lookout, and Gresswell Forest Wildlife Reserve.

+Your hire can either be a casual 'one off' or longer term where the hire is for dance or fitness groups, martial arts groups or for meetings and similar activities.

+A different agreement is used for longer term hire and the proposed hirer is required to provide evidence of current public liability cover before the hire can commence.

+## Facilities

- - Secure fenced property of approx 2300m²
+ - Secure fenced property of approx 2300m².
- - Secure vehicle access to side and rear of property
+ - Secure vehicle access to side and rear of property.
- - Thirty two (32) parking spaces shared with community hall and church
+ - Thirty two (32) parking spaces (shared with community hall and church).
- - Large 13m x 18.5m (240m²) hall with 4m high ceiling
+ - Large 13m x 18.5m (240m²) hall with 4m high ceiling.
- - Open plan kitchen including dishwasher, two (2) electric ovens and four (4) plate electric cooktop
+ - Kitchen including dishwasher, two (2) electric ovens, four (4) plate electric cooktop, microwave, fridge, freezer, kettle, toaster, electric urn and pie warmer.
+A BBQ is also available.
+ - Trestle tables and chairs to seat around 60 people.
  - Ladies and gents toilets.

 {% include image-gallery.html folder='/uploads/hall-hire' %}

-Your hire can either be a casual 'one off' or longer term where the hire is for dance or fitness groups, martial arts groups or for meetings and similar activities.

-A different agreement is used for longer term hire and the proposed hirer is required to provide evidence of current public liability cover before the hire can commence.
+## Conditions

 Hire of our hall is subject to the following conditions: